git-rishab/cointab-assignment/README.md

 1. GET `/get`: To get user data based on the page number.
 2. GET `/get/filter`: To get user data based on certain filters.
-3. POST `/add`: To add random userdata to the table.
+3. POST `/add`: To add random user data to the table.
 4. DELETE `/delete`: To delete all rows from the user table.

 ## Schema Design